OT-CONTAINER-KIT/redis-operator/scripts/restore/restore.md

 Follow the steps below to restore a Redis backup from Amazon S3, Google Cloud Storage, or Azure Blob.

+## Prerequisites

+- Credentials and access to an S3 bucket, Google Cloud Storage or azure blob.

 ## Steps

 ### 1. Set Up the Restore Environment